cysouw/diathesis/text/c03_prepositions.md

 **Notes**

-Some dictionaries list *hapern* 'to be lacking' as having obligatory *es* [@Next a].
-However, in corpora there are various examples with a nominative subject [@Next b,c].
+Some dictionaries list *hapern* 'to be lacking' as having obligatory *es* [@next a].
+However, in corpora there are various examples with a nominative subject [@next b,c].

 :::ex
 a.
 Es hapert an der Versorgung.